antranapp/Til/README.md

 It's also not so easy to share such information with others if you only save them locally on your computers.

-## 😲 I'm sold, so what is this tool?

 I've accidently found[ this discussion in Hacker News](https://news.ycombinator.com/item?id=22908044) about a guy who have been managing [his TIL repository](https://github.com/jbranchaud/til) for over 5 years

 His TIL repository is full of interesting and useful information.